markonikovic/Teaching/Cathy.Bai/20220807/Notes.md

-# Waterig Your Plants Or Killing Them?
+# Watering Your Plants Or Killing Them?
 ## Discussion
 Just one cup of coffee has such a strong effect on you?
 Yes, it does.